Questions from Parents

 • Educational services and therapies, including, but not limited to, occupational, behavioral, physical, speech-language, and audiology therapies.

-• Fees for transportation are paid to a fee-for-service transportation provider for the student to travel to and from an education service provider.
+• Transportation fees are paid to a fee-for-service transportation provider for the student to travel to and from an education service provider.

 • The cost of school uniforms required by a participating school.